openclosed-dev/guacamole-client-server/README.md

-# Guacamole Server and Client
+# Guacamole client and server

 ## How to build